Do you have policies or guidelines related to COVID-19?

 Do I qualify for a complimentary membership? or Who is eligible for a complimentary membership?

 If you wish to receive a complimentary membership, please complete our contact form to confirm that you qualify well before the pre-registration deadline so we can include you in our programming and have badge(s) available.
-No walk-in comps will be provided.

 Industry professionals are defined as follows: